How to Naturally Treat Bipolar Disorder

 If your psychosis is extreme, you may be recommended hospitalization.
 Especially if your symptoms show signs of danger to yourself or others.

-You may also be prescribed an antidepressant in order to manage depressive episodes.
+You may also be prescribed an antidepressant to manage depressive episodes.
 However, it’s important to note that you shouldn’t take antidepressants alone as they can trigger mania.
 Even when you’re not experiencing mania, it’s important to take the mood-stabilizing medication alongside antidepressants.

 Psychotherapies